 \section{Conclusion and Future Work}

-This paper demonstrates a state-of-the-art approach to leverage computer vision intelligence for geomechanics computations.
-We generalize our problem for any input geometry images, and our trained models are no longer restricted to a specific case or field.
+This paper demonstrates a state-of-the-art approach that leverages computer vision intelligence for geomechanics computations.
+We generalize our problem to arbitrary input geometry images, so our trained models are no longer restricted to a specific case or field.

-We observe the ResNetUNet model stands out compared to CNN and ResNet models for static displacement image predictions.
-The particular architecture of ResNetUNet ensures its excellent performance by passing the information from encoding to the decoding process.
-In comparison, CNN and ResNet models lose part of the information, although they successfully extract key features from input.
-The LSTM and transformer models work well for our transient part of work.
-We observe training a model for video problems requires larger RAM space due to more parameters involved.
-For all the models, we used both MSE and MAE as the way to quantify loss, and the comparison of training and validation loss indicates no underfitting or overfitting concerns.
-LSTM model shows less computational costs during the training, but we need to sacrifice prediction accuracy slightly.
-Both LSTM and transformer models indicate strong potential to solve the complex coupled solid mechanics and fluid flow problems, which is critical for carbon storage as one of the key components to mitigate global warming and protect our climate.
+We observe that the ResNetUNet model stands out compared with the CNN and ResNet models for static displacement image prediction.
+The particular architecture of ResNetUNet ensures its excellent performance by passing the information from the encoding to the decoding process.
+In comparison, the CNN and ResNet models lose part of the information, although they successfully extract key features from the input.
+The LSTM and transformer models work well for the transient part of our work.
+We observe that training a model for video problems requires more RAM because more parameters are involved.
+For all the models, we used both the MSE and the MAE to quantify the loss, and the comparison of the training and validation losses indicates no underfitting or overfitting concerns.
+The LSTM model incurs lower computational costs during training, but at the price of slightly lower prediction accuracy.
+Both the LSTM and transformer models show strong potential for solving complex coupled solid mechanics and fluid flow problems, which is critical for carbon storage as one of the key components to mitigate global warming and protect our climate.

-For future work, we will continue the path and generate more complicated input geometry images by using Generative Adversarial Networks (GAN) to test the performance of our models.
-The goal is to improve our model to be robust for land surface displacement predictions to inform decision making for carbon storage projects.
-In addition, we would like to launch our alpha version of web application for users to access our model, so that our work will contribute value to our society.
+For future work, we will continue along this path and generate more complicated input geometry images using generative adversarial networks (GANs) to test the performance of our models.
+The goal is to make our models robust for land surface displacement prediction to inform decision making in carbon storage projects.
+In addition, we would like to launch an alpha version of a web application for users to access our models, so that our work will contribute value to society.